crate/cratedb-guide/docs/admin/troubleshooting/system-tables.md

 (systables)=

-# Diagnostics with System Tables
+# Diagnostics with system tables

 CrateDB maintains a set of diagnostic tables in the **sys** schema, which provide insights into the cluster state.